How Does Sedation Dentistry Work

 Laughing Gas / Nitrous Oxide: Laughing gas, also known as nitrous oxide, is the lowest level of sedation for dentistry.
 We administer it through a nose piece, and it can help you relax during your dental visit.
 For most people, laughing gas is used in conjunction with Novocain, not as a replacement for it.
 After your dental treatment, the effects of laughing gas quickly wear off, and you’re able to drive yourself home.
 Laughing gas can even be used for dental cleanings.

 Oral Sedation / Conscious Sedation: Oral sedation is the next level of sedation for dentistry, and we administer it through a pill.
 Also known as “conscious sedation,” the medication puts you in a relaxed state, in which you’re partially awake.
-After your dental appointment, it will seem as if time flew by, and you’ll have little or no memory of what transpired, because the medication helps slow down your central nervous system.
+After your dental appointment, it will seem as if time flew by, and you will have little or no memory of what transpired, because the medication helps slow down your central nervous system.
 Oral sedation is a popular treatment with patients who have anxiety about shots or needles, have severe gag reflex issues, or have trouble tolerating dental procedures.
 After your appointment is over, you’ll need to have someone drive you home if you’ve had oral sedation.

 IV Sedation: Also known as “general anesthesia,” IV sedation is the highest level of sedation for dentistry.
 Some people are familiar with IV sedation for dentistry, because it’s commonly used when extracting wisdom teeth.
 With IV sedation, you’ll be unconscious during the entire procedure.
 “IV” means “intravenously,” or through the veins.
 An IV tube is placed in your arm, through which the sedation medication is administered.
 During the complete dental procedure, your vital signs always monitored.
 After treatment is completed, you’ll need to have someone drive you home if you’ve had IV sedation.